 - 1. In the event of an alleged violation, the Coordinator of Student Involvement and Leadership will contact the organization's president and advisor(s). - 2.
 It is possible that a governing student council (such as Greek Council or ASG) may hold its own concurrent hearing separate from the University conduct process. - 3.
 An individual in an organization may face charges independent of the student organization. - 4.
-Refer to "Conduct Process" in the Policies and Procedures section of this Handbook for further information regarding Code of Conduct violations by a recognized student organization.
+Refer to "Conduct Process" in the Community Standards section of this handbook for further information regarding violations by a recognized student organization.